florianpircher/Anchor-Annotations/README.md

 Add an entry and write the full name of an anchor in the *Anchor Name* column.
 In the *Color* column, pick the color for anchors with this name.

-User defaults key: `kNameColorsKey` (dictionary with anchor names as keys and color ids like for the *Colors* setting as values)
+User defaults key: `AnchorAnnotationsNameColors` (dictionary with anchor names as keys and color ids like for the *Colors* setting as values)

 ## Licenses